zackhitch/Computer-Architecture-One/LS8-SPEC.md

 The following steps are executed:

-1. Registers R5-R0 are popped off the stack in that order.
+1. Registers R7-R0 are popped off the stack in that order.
 2. The return address is popped off the stack and stored in PC.
+3. Interrupts are re-enabled

 Machine code:
 ```